Eino: Workflow Orchestration Framework

 // wordCounter is a transformable lambda function that

-// count occurrences of SubStr within FullStr, for each trunk.
+// counts occurrences of SubStr within FullStr for each chunk.

 wordCounter := func(ctx context.Context, c *schema.StreamReader[counter]) (